Harris releases strategy to tackle migration’s root causes

-SAN DIEGO (AP) — Vice President Kamala Harris said Thursday that efforts to address root causes of migration from three Central American countries won’t produce immediate results as she unveiled a broad strategy that avoids detailed targets and deadlines.
+SAN DIEGO (AP) — Vice President Kamala Harris said Thursday that efforts to address root causes of migration from three Central American countries won’t produce immediate results as she unveiled a broad strategy that expands on principles the Biden administration previously outlined.

 Harris said the United States alone cannot tackle deep-seated motives for people to leave Guatemala, Honduras and El Salvador, including corruption, violence and poverty.
 The governments of Mexico, Japan and South Korea, along with the United Nations, have committed to joining the push, she said without elaborating.

-A one-page letter from the vice president and a fact sheet adhere to previous statements supporting short-term relief for migration pressures like extreme weather while committing sustained attention to long-term motivations for people to leave their countries.
+The plan, which avoids deadlines, supports short-term relief for migration pressures like extreme weather while committing sustained attention to long-term motivations for people to leave their countries.

-“We will build on what works, and we will pivot away from what does not work,” she wrote.
+“We will build on what works, and we will pivot away from what does not work,” Harris wrote in an introduction to the 20-page plan.
 “It will not be easy, and progress will not be instantaneous, but we are committed to getting it right.”

 Harris noted that she recently traveled to Guatemala, “where one of the largest challenges is corruption.”
 On Tuesday, the Biden administration said it suspended cooperation with Guatemala’s Attorney General’s Office after the firing of the agency’s top anti-corruption prosecutor, saying it “lost confidence” in the country’s willingness to fight corruption.

 The White House also released a “Collaborative Migration Management Strategy,” which President Joe Biden ordered in February to outline how the United States will work with other countries to address migration flows.
-Like the strategy on root causes, the one-page document is a broad statement of principles, many of which have been espoused by Biden and top aides before.
+The 14-page document summarizes earlier announcements and espouses goals that Biden and top aides have outlined before.
 They include expanding protections and job opportunities in countries where people are leaving, creating more legal pathways to come to the United States and fostering “secure and humane management of borders.”

 Harris’ task, which Biden assumed when he was President Barack Obama’s vice president, is enormous in scope and complexity, and the administration has struggled for short- and long-term responses.